Newcastle upon Tyne NE2 4NS

 You can pay by cheque or with a credit or debit card including Visa, Mastercard or Visa Debit.

-BBC Newcastle, Broadcasting House, Barrack Road, Newcastle upon Tyne NE2 4NS
+BBC Newcastle, Broadcasting Centre, Barrack Road, Newcastle upon Tyne NE2 4NS

 From the Tyne Bridge: heading north on A167 take 4th slip road, signposted Royal Victoria Infirmary.
 At roundabout, take 3rd exit on to Claremont Road, turn left on to Hunters Road; before 2nd set of traffic lights turn left into BBC car park.
 From Newcastle Airport: follow A696, then A167 towards Newcastle city centre.
 Take the left sliproad A189 signposted City (West), turn right at traffic lights on to Grandstand Road; continue until you see BBC Newcastle and turn left on to Hunters Road.
 Car park 1st right turn.
 From A1 (South): take slip road A184 signposted Newcastle (Centre) Gateshead.
 Keep right to stay on A189 Blenheim Street.
 Turn left to stay on A189/Gallowgate, pass St James Park football stadium.
 At large crossroad, turn right on to Hunters Road.
 BBC car park 1st right.